Our Latest News

 The genus Listeria currently includes 26 recognized species and 6 subspecies [1].
 Recent technological advances in whole genome sequencing have led to the discovery of many of these species.
 In addition, this technology has allowed researchers to divide the species into two clades, or groups in which the members are genetically similar and likely evolved from a common ancestor [2].
 The first clade – Listeria sensu stricto – is the clade of interest to public health since it includes the well-known food pathogen L. monocytogenes that causes listeriosis in humans [3].
 Therefore, detection of non-monocytogenes sensu stricto species is considered an indicator for an increased risk of L. monocytogenes contamination [3].
 The other clade – Listeria sensu lato – is found in the environment but is unable to colonize mammalian hosts due to missing genes involved in gastrointestinal infection [3].

-Since 2009, the members of the Listeria sensu lato group (except for L. grayi) have been newly described through whole genome sequencing since they are unidentifiable by traditional biochemical methods.
+Since 2009, the members of the Listeria sensu lato group (except for L. grayi) have been newly described through whole genome sequencing.
+They are unidentifiable by traditional biochemical methods.
 However, advanced tools have been developed that improve the accuracy in identifying organisms in the expanding Listeria genus [4].
 One such tool is the Bruker MALDI Biotyper System.
 It uses MALDI-TOF (Matrix-Assisted Laser Desorption/Ionization Time of Flight) mass spectrometry to determine the unique fingerprint of an organism based on a characteristic pattern of highly abundant proteins [5].
 This pattern is then used to identify the organism by matching it with an extensive and continuously updated reference library [5].

-Here at NQAC Dublin, the MALDI Biotyper has allowed us to accurately identify two Listeria species that are not commonly found in food.
 The first of which, L. marthii, was first identified in 2010 and is in the Listeria sensu stricto clade.
 L. marthii is sometimes misidentified as L. innocua using traditional biochemical tests [2].
 The other unusual species we identified, L. newyorkensis, was first identified in 2015 and is in the Listeria sensu lato clade, so it is generally not considered a threat to public health [2].
 L. newyorkensis would be likely misidentified as L. grayi using traditional biochemical tests since L. grayi is the only member of Listeria sensu lato that is identifiable by these methods [2].

 Please reach out to us at nqacdublincustomerservice@us.nestle.com if you have any questions and we would be happy to help.